wenyuz/wenyuz.github.io/index.md

 permalink: /
 ---

-{% include image.html url="images/IMG_1116.jpg" width="280px" align="right" %}
+{% include image.html url="images/IMG_1116.jpg" width="200px" align="right" %}
-## About Me

 I work on Earth & Environmental Sciences at Lawrence Berkeley Lab.
 I was a Postdoc at UC San Diego, working with [Shang-Ping Xie].
 I completed my PhD at Princeton University, advised by [Isaac Held].

 As a tropical metrorologist and a climate scientist, my research goals are to
 1) deepen our understnading of tropical climate and weather
 2) better inform regional impacts of climate changes

 Email: zhouwy1128@gmail.com